wrattan/module01/README.md

 ## Description

-Module01 explores the aspect of accessibility for web development and the idea of refractoring existing code.
-The code is refractored so that it uses semantic HTML elements, makes sure that iamges have alternate attributes, improving the title element, making sure that the HTML elements follow a logical structure, and that the heading elements are in sequential order.
+Module01 explores the aspect of accessibility for web development and the idea of refactoring existing code.
+The code is refactored so that it uses semantic HTML elements, make sure that images have alternate attributes, improving the title element, making sure that the HTML elements follow a logical structure, and that the heading elements are in sequential order.